neelsoumya/intro_to_LMMs/README.md

 ## Introduction

-This repository has some teaching resources for a course on introduction to large language models (LMMs).
+This repository has some teaching resources and code for a course on introduction to large language models (LMMs).

 ## Resources